Competition between allowed and first-forbidden $\beta$ decay in $r$-process waiting-point nuclei within a relativistic beyond-mean-field approach: Formalism

 where $\widetilde V_\rho$ and $\widetilde V_\pi$ are the rho-meson and pion exchange interactions, and $V_{\delta_\pi}$ is the zero-range Landau-Migdal term which accounts for short-range correlations \cite{PhysRevC.36.380}.
 In this work the strength of $V_{\delta_\pi}$ is taken to be $g'=0.6$, as the Fock term is not treated explicitly \cite{PhysRevLett.101.122502}.

 The proton-neutron particle-particle component $\widetilde{V}_{pn}^{\pp \pp}$ of $\widetilde{V}$ can be coupled to $T=0$ in the case of unnatural-parity modes (GT, $0^-$ and $2^-$), or to $T=1$ in the case of natural parity modes ($1^-$) \cite{Ravlic:2021uvo,PhysRevC.103.064307}.
 Due to isospin symmetry, the isovector component is given by Eq.~(\ref{eq:T1_pp_int}), and because of its monopole nature, does not contribute to $J=1$ transitions.
 The isoscalar proton-neutron pairing is not constrained by isospin symmetry, and in general is difficult to determine \cite{Engel1999,Niksic2005}.
 In most of our applications, we will actually not include the $T=0$ static pairing interaction.
 This is justified and investigated in more details below in section \ref{sec:pn_pairing}.
-Thus in most cases, proton-neutron pairing will only be included in the dynamical interaction $\Phi(\omega)$.
+Proton-neutron pairing is however naturally generated by an interplay between T=1 like-particle pairing and the dynamical proton-neutron interaction $\Phi_{pn}(\omega)$.
+Indeed, since each nucleon is described as a quasiparticle (superposition of particle and hole), $\Phi_{pn}(\omega)$ contains both particle-hole and particle-particle channels.
+Thus, such “dynamical proton-neutron pairing” arises naturally, without introducing extra parameters.

 In summary the effective proton-neutron interaction in Eq.~\eqref{eq:int} has the following components

 where $V^{(\pp \pp)(J,T=0)}_{pn}$ will be usually taken to be zero, except in section \ref{sec:pn_pairing} (see explanations in that section).